komodoooo/Arb-tool/README.md

 # ARB sitescreener
-what is **arb**, the site screener? arb is a tool written in ruby ​​which, in addition to describing various information about a target site (_host, port, etc._), also captures the code and returns it to you as output.
+what is **arb**, the site screener? arb is a tool written in ruby ​​which, in addition to describing various information about a target site (_host, port, etc._), also captures the fingerprint and returns it to you as output.

 # Getting started